phoniks2k/pxlya/README.md

 ```

 ### If using Cloudflare / Reverse Proxy
-In order to get the real IP and not use the cloudflare Proxy IP for placing pixels, we filter those out.
-The cloudflare IPs are in src/utils/cloudflareip.js and used in src/utils/ip.js.
-If for some reason cloudflare ads more IPs to it, you can see them at https://www.cloudflare.com/ips/ and add them.
-If you use any other Reverse Proxy, you can define it's IPs there too.

-If USE\_XREALIP is set, we take the IP from the X-Real-Ip header without checking for cloudflare IPs.
-Use this if you have pixelplanet running behind nginx use the nginx set\_realip module to give us the client ip on the X-Real-Ip header.
+If USE\_XREALIP is set, we take the IP from the X-Real-Ip header.
+Use this if you have pixelplanet running behind nginx and cloudflare.
+Use the nginx set\_realip module to give us the client ip on the X-Real-Ip header (and set it up so that just cloudflare are trusted proxy IPs, or else players could fake their IP).
 And be sure to also forward X-Forwarded-Port and set X-Forwarded-Proto.

 ### Auto-Start
 To have the canvas with all it's components autostart at systemstart,